 Official Opening of the Sixth Senedd

-Her Majesty The Queen, Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall will attend the official opening of the Sixth Senedd at 11.00, Thursday 14 October 2021.
+Her Majesty the Queen and Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall joined Members of the Senedd and guests to mark the Official Opening of the Sixth Senedd.

 Watch the Official Opening of the Sixth Senedd